 I was recently lucky enough to be selected for another tweet tasting, hosted by Steve Rush from the Whisky Wire.
 It was a Benromach new release tasting, which, as soon as I learnt this, I had to apply for.
 I’ve always had a love of Benromach so being able to try these new releases was a real treat.
 In the tasting we were given the chance to try two new expressions.
-One was a triple distilled edition, while the second was the latest in their wood finish series, finished in Chateau Cissac cask.
+One was a triple distilled edition (which you can check out here), while the second was the latest in their wood finish series, finished in Chateau Cissac cask.
 In this review I will be taking a look at the Chateau Cissac cask finish.

 The latest of Benromach’s wood finish series, which will be released for sale later this month, see’s a continuation of their use of wine casks.
 This time the spirit has been finished in a cask which has previously been used for the aging of Chateau Cissac wine, which comes from the Haut-Médoc wine region of France, near Bordeaux.
 The spirit was laid down for an initial maturation period in first fill bourbon barrels back in 2009, and then transferred into these red wine casks for a finishing period of 25 months before disgorging for bottling.
 This release is limited to only 4,200 bottles and after tasting this, and based on a price of only £39.75 RRP, I would recommend getting one ordered quick before you miss out.
 Presented at 45% ABV this is another excellent addition to the wood finish range from Benromach.